sg4e/java-danbooru-wrapper/README.md

 }
 ```

-`java-danbooru-wrapper` does not currently support authenticated queries; all queries are anonymous.
-Be aware of [Danbooru's restrictions](https://danbooru.donmai.us/wiki_pages/help%3Ausers) on anonymous users when making queries.
+`java-danbooru-wrapper` supports both authenticated and anonymous queries.
+Be aware of [Danbooru's restrictions](https://danbooru.donmai.us/wiki_pages/help%3Ausers) on anonymous users when making anonymous queries.

-Works on Java 8 and above.
+To make authenticated (logged-in) queries, create an API key on [your profile page](https://danbooru.donmai.us/profile) and pass it to `DanbooruBuilder.login(String username, String apiKey)` before calling `build()`.

 ## Gradle